lowtze/latin-books/Backgammon - A Howard Cady/Backgammon 1895.md

 ![In these
 thirty-six chances the points are](./images/calc-of-36-chances.PNG)

-Thus we se e that 294 divided by 36 gives 8 and a little more as the average throw with two dice.
+Thus we see that 294 divided by 36 gives 8 and a little more as the average throw with two dice.

 The chances upon two dice are calculated as follows: